Rangers vs. Rays Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- He has started 18 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 10 of them.

-- Eovaldi has 18 starts in a row of five innings or more.
+- Gray will look to finish five or more innings for the fifth start in a row.

-- He has six appearances with no earned runs allowed in 18 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent